MiDataInt/mdi-container-builder/README.md

 ## mdi-container-builder

-Admin-only resource to create Amazon Machine Image (AMI) for helping developers build Singularity container images from Amazon Web Services (AWS).
+Admin-only resource to create an Amazon Machine Image (AMI) for helping developers build Singularity container images from Amazon Web Services (AWS).

 Information on AWS AMIs can be found here: